NewPage Corporation

 this technology to be the longest running successful technology in the

-financial considerations and logistics required the company to revaluate
+and logistics required the company to revaluate its manufacturing base.

-was made to move across the border to the United States.
-This
+decision was made to move across the border to the United States.

 significant reduction in manufacturing costs and improve profitability.

-located to Syracuse, New York which at that time was a hub for serious
+Syracuse, New York which at that time was a hub for serious industrial

 1979 was a year that saw

-not be until 1986 and the invention of CCD technology
+it would not be until 1986 and the invention of

-that other suppliers would catch onto the successful use
+other suppliers would catch onto the successful use of camera technology

-R.K.B. to provide a more stable and reliable unit
+provide a more stable and reliable unit overall.

 1980 was the year that the